FREQUENTLY ASKED QUESTIONS

 I am trained, experienced, and qualified to work with children, adolescents, adults, individuals, couples, and families.
 My current passion is in empowering young adults/adults to find meaning/purpose in all areas of their lives.

 WILL WHAT I SHARE BE KEPT PRIVATE?

 Absolutely!
 All of your conversations with me are completely confidential.
 Information is shared only with your written permission.
 Exceptions to confidentiality are rare and include when a person poses a threat to his/her own safety or the safety of someone else or when it is court-ordered.

 HOW DO I REACH YOU?

-You can call me at (305) 204-1612.
+You can also call me at (305) 204-1612.
 I am often not immediately available so if you reach my voicemail, please leave a message so I know to return your call.

-I attempt to return all calls and emails within 24 hours, excluding weekends and holidays.
+I attempt to return all voicemails and emails within 24-48 hours, excluding weekends and holidays.